dwavesystems/dwave-ocean-sdk/docs/examples/inspector_graph_partitioning.rst

 Formulate the Problem as a BQM
 ==============================

-This example formulates the BQM as a QUBO in the same way as https://github.com/dwave-examples/graph-partitioning.
+This example formulates the BQM as a QUBO using the same steps described in detail in the `Graph Partitioning <https://github.com/dwave-examples/graph-partitioning>`_ code example of the `D-Wave Code Examples <https://github.com/dwave-examples>`_ GitHub repository.

 .. code-block:: python